 Ask pointed questions to avoid too many people answering at once.
 For example, rather than ask, "Are there any questions?" try "Who has a question about the solution I provided?"
-Set a ground people state their names prior to speaking rule that people state their names prior to speaking.
+Set a ground rule that people state their names prior to speaking.